This is a Bespoke Tour

-The cost – including breakfast, lunch, dinner, hotel accommodation, coach, museums and guide, but not drinks. – is £1,250 per person.
+The cost – includes breakfast, hotel accommodation, coach, museums and guide, but not food and drinks. – is £1,500 per person.
 Please note that this is the cost of a single occupancy in a single room as we wish to be open with the all-inclusive costs.
 A discount of 10% is available for bookings with two people sharing a room.

 You are accompanied by a tour leader to ensure that your tour runs smoothly.

-This is a coach tour and your tour guide is John Sadler
+This is a coach tour and your tour guide is Warwick Louth

 Meet at the Honourable Artillery Company in London for Pike and Musket drill.
 After lunch drive to York.